GitLwnc/GitLwnc.github.io/_pages/about.md

 * _Can we manipulate the propagation of desiccation cracks to create specific patterns on micro and nano scales?_

-I try to integral cutting-edge insights from **optical experimental techniques** (e.g., digital image correlation, micron CT, high-speed photography, etc.) **elastic-plastic fracture mechanics**, **phase transition theory in statistic physics**, and **fractal theory** to explore the physics of crack initiation and propagation, as well as the key underlying mechanism and statistic properties of desiccation crack pattern.
+Now, I am trying to integral cutting-edge insights from **optical experimental techniques** (e.g., digital image correlation, micron CT, high-speed photography, etc.) **elastic-plastic fracture mechanics**, **phase transition theory in statistic physics**, and **fractal theory** to explore the physics of crack initiation and propagation, as well as the key underlying mechanism and statistic properties of desiccation crack pattern.

-Please find my publication list here.
-If you are interested in my research, please discuss it with me via email (yhyang@hnu.edu.cn) or [WeChat](../images/wechat.jpg).
+I've included my publication list here.
+If you are interested in my research, please get in touch with me via email (yhyang@hnu.edu.cn) or [WeChat](../images/wechat.jpg).

 News
 ======